SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 1. Click on *Configure Entitlements* and then on *Add Service Plan*

-2. In the *Subaccount Entitlements* dialog box, select the service *Enterprise Messaging*
+2. In the *Subaccount Entitlements* dialog box, select the service *Event Mesh*

  ![EM Service](./images/setup12.png)

-3. In the *Service Details: Enterprise Messaging screen area*, select the *default* service plan
+3. In the *Service Details: Event Mesh screen area*, select the *default* service plan

-4. Press the *Add 1 Service Plan* button to add this entitlement for the Enterprise Messaging service for your subaccount.
+4. Press the *Add 1 Service Plan* button to add this entitlement for the Event Mesh service for your subaccount.

 5. Press *Save*.